 When and where is it used?

 Utilization ratios are used in structural engineering when we’re determining if the components of a structure work or not.
 It’s the engineers’ measure to determine if something passes or fails.
+A utilization ratio at or below 1.0 (100%) means the component passes; anything above 1.0 means it fails and needs to be redesigned or upsized.

 In the pallet racking industry, you’ll see it in prelims and calculation reports, displaying if a beam, connection, columns, base plates, anchors, etc. have the capacity for that particular project.
 It’s also used in the same fashion for mezzanines, platforms, conveyors, and any other structure used in the material handling industry.